gchq/sleeper/docs/13-system-tests.md

 This can also be used with NightlyFunctionalSystemTestSuite.

 Note that some system tests are designed to run on at least 3 subnets in different availability zones.
-There is no guarantee that these tests will pass if you use less subnets than this.
+There is no guarantee that these tests will pass if you use less subnets than this, as there might not be enough capacity in the availaiblity zones you have provided.

 ### Reusing resources